 Off-site disposal fees at a certified facility.

-It has been observed that even the best managed mines will have minor problems with hydrocarbon contamination associated with fuel handling and storage of waste oil, lubricants, coolants, and hydraulic fluid.
+It has been observed that even the best managed mines will have incidents that result in hydrocarbon contamination associated with fuel handling and storage of waste oil, lubricants, coolants, and hydraulic fluid.
 In addition, many base-metal mines have soil contamination in the ore concentrate areas, especially if these are not protected from wind.
-It is common at older mines to encounter problems with asbestos and/or PCB’s.).
+It is common at older mines to encounter problems with asbestos and/or PCB’s.

 Management of any of these materials must be addressed on an individual basis.
 This typically involves off-site disposal, though some hydrocarbon contaminated soil can be remediated on-site.
 Some mines produce a significant volume of hazardous waste, which may require a hazardous waste landfill to be developed on-site.
 This requires sophisticated design to ensure that the wastes remain encapsulated in the long-term.

-Buildings and Equipment

-This worksheet outlines the demolition costs for buildings typically found at a mine site.
-It is assumed that inert debris (steel, concrete, wood, glass, plastic) will be disposed of on-site in an approved location such as a waste rock pile, landfill or other approved area specifically designated to accept these types of waste materials.

-RECLAIM 8.0 uses the volume space of each building to estimate the demolition costs.
-For example, the total footprint area of a building multiplied by its height.
-Unit Costs are applied per m3.
-Effort for disposal and burial of demolition waste are also included in this worksheet and needed to be included in the closure cost estimate.

-Users should be aware that demolition cost estimates should include:

-Requirement for decontamination in advance of demolition to provide environmental protection.
-Where demolitions costs are expected to form a significant component of the closure cost estimate, users are encouraged to retain qualified persons to estimate costs.

-Health and safety workplace culture.

-Expectation for recycling, which then requires more careful Demolition.

-Proponents are encouraged to discuss demolition activities and requirements with the landowner(s) prior to finalizing the demolition costs, especially if decontamination is required for remediation purposes.

 Water Management (and Short-Term Water Treatment)

-This worksheet provides a list of activities associated with water management; in essence the closure activities needed to collect, control, or restore surface or groundwater flows.
-Capital costs of water treatment systems are calculated within this worksheet, both for conventional active water treatment systems and passive water treatment systems.
+This worksheet provides a list of activities associated with water management; in essence, the closure activities needed to collect, control, or restore surface or groundwater flows.
+Direct costs of water treatment systems are calculated within this worksheet, both for conventional active water treatment systems and passive water treatment systems.

 As described below, there is a line included within this worksheet for short term water treatment calculated from the worksheet “Water Treatment”.